 In Matthew 7:7-8, Jesus says, “Ask, and it shall be given you; seek, and ye shall find; knock, and it shall be opened unto you: For every one that asketh receiveth; and he that seeketh findeth; and to him that knocketh it shall be opened”.
-This is profoundly true, although I expect often misinterpreted.
+While true, I suspect this may often misinterpreted.
 For example, I pray, “God, I want a new car”, and hope God hears me and thinks, “Sure, here you are”.

 I would add to these three—ask, seek, knock—a fourth, “look and ye shall see”.
 Naturally, you won’t see immediately or sufficiently, but you’ll see more than if you never look.
 There is more to this though.
 We can look but not see, listen but not hear, touch but not feel, and so on.
 It comes down to what we settle for.
-We look and see something, listen and hear something, and easily end up missing everything else lying deeper beyond.
-It is not the seeking that limits, it is the finding that can blind us.
+We look and see something, listen and hear something, and easily end up missing everything else lying deeper and beyond.
+It is not the seeking, but the finding that limits and blinds us.
 As chapter 44 and 64 imply, The more we hold on, the deeper the loss, and Of doing we fail, Of holding on we lose.

-My early and firmly held belief in free will speaks to this blindness.
-For forty-some years, I knew I had free will.
+My firmly held belief in free will speaks to this blindness.
+For forty-some years, I “knew” I had free will.
 I imagined I could do anything I set my mind to.
-I assume the Correlation process, (p.565) first began chipping away at this belief.
-Then, while out in the driveway one day, it dawned on me that any notion of true personal independence was absurd.
+The Correlation process, (p.565) first began chipping away at this belief.
+Then, while out in the driveway one day, it dawned on me that any notion of true independence was absurd.
 If this was the case, what did it imply for free will and free choice?

 Why?
 Why?
 Why?

-I began to suspect “fear” to be the source spring of need, but that seemed ludicrous in some ways.
+I began to suspect “fear” to be the source of need, but that seemed ludicrous in some ways.
 I felt them to be opposite emotions.
 Fear was an aversion emotion; need was an attraction emotion — a Yin and a Yang.
 How could fear be the mother of need?
-One (need) pulled toward; the other (fear) pushed away.
+Need pulled toward; fear pushed away.
 I finally realized that fear was indeed the mother of need.
 While they are complimentary emotions, fear is the origin.
 Naturally, merely saying that doesn’t explain it.
 Fortunately, many common colloquialisms parallel and therefore help elucidate Taoist points of view.
-In this case, “nature abhors a vacuum” helps clarify fears role in all living things.
+In this case, “nature abhors a vacuum” helps to clarify fear’s role in all living things.

 The Correlation’s process tells us that a vacuum shares the same reality as a void, and likewise, void ≈ emptiness ≈ silence ≈ stillness ≈ loss ≈ darkness ≈ death… and by extension, fear of death.
 On the other hand, fullness ≈ sound ≈ movement ≈ gain ≈ light ≈ life… and by extension, need to live.
-In short, need ≈ life; fear ≈ death(1).
-Of the two, death is the base, the root, the pre-source, the before the big-bang reality.
-It parallels the primordial Nothing.
+In short, need ≈ life and fear ≈ death(1).
+Of the two, death corresponds to the primordial Nothing.
+Indeed, death is the foundation, like the nothing that preceded the Big Bang.
 Chapter 11’s, Hence, of having what is thought favorable, of the nothing think as the useful, and chapter 40’s, All under heaven is born in having, Having is born in nothing, both point to this bottom line.

 “Be the same as dust”

-Okay, enough beating around the Taoist bush for now.
+Okay, I’ll stop beating around the Taoist point-of-view bush for now.
 It is time to heed chapter 44’s advice… Knowing when to stop, never dangerous.
 Then you can long endure.

 (1) Looking over the last 70 years, it is apparent that I’ve always failed to see the point of anything whenever I really got down to it.
 I never truly bought into the cultural story my parents, schooling, or general American culture attempted to instill in me.
-At age 20, I set off to explore the world, yet15 years and continents of countries later I still found no point.
-I surmise that this innate quirk in my nature continually drives me to look deeper in pursuit of the point.
+At age 20, I set off to explore the world, yet 15 years and continents of countries later I still found no point.
+I gather that this innate quirk in my nature continually drives me to look deeper in pursuit of the point—any point!
 That is a very inefficient way to go about life.
 It is like rediscovering the wheel repeatedly.
-On the other hand, this inability to take anything at all for granted guarantees that I will always end up seeing outside every cultural box.
+On the other hand, this inability to take anything for granted helps insure that I will always end up seeing outside every cultural box.